 The Company's quarterly operating results are difficult to predict and may fluctuate significantly in the future.
-Given that the Company is an early-stage Company operating in a rapidly growing industry, fluctuations may be masked by recent growth rates and thus may not be readily apparent from historical operating results.
+Given that the Company is early-stage and operates in a rapidly growing industry, fluctuations may be masked by recent growth rates and thus may not be readily apparent from historical operating results.
 As such, past quarterly operating results of the Company may not be good indicators of future performance.